BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/CASA/readme.md

 ### Low Income Renters

-The Equity Analysis looks at the spatial distribution of low income renters at least 30% and 50% of their income on rent and low income *minority* renters paying at least 30% and 50% of their income on rent.
+The Equity Analysis looks at the spatial distribution of low income renters paying at least 30% and 50% of their income on rent and low income *minority* renters paying at least 30% and 50% of their income on rent.
 Data on low income renters comes from the American Community Survey's Public Use Microdata Sample (PUMS) data.
 The table below provides the written and variable definitions for the terms in this section.
 To get variable definitions, please refer to the [2012-2016 ACS 5-year PUMS Data Dictionary](https://www2.census.gov/programs-surveys/acs/tech_docs/pums/data_dict/PUMS_Data_Dictionary_2012-2016.txt?#).

 | Term                            | Written definition                                                                                                                                                               | Variable definition                                                                                                                                                   |
 |------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|